The QCD Scale Parameter from the Photon Structure Function: Photon Structure Function and the Scale Parameter

 \section{Photon Structure Function and the Scale Parameter $\Lambda_{\overline{\textrm{MS}}}$}

-There have been numerous successful applications of QCD to hadronic processes since the discovery of the asymptotic freedom.
-Especially, the perturbative method in QCD has been very fruitful in explaining hadronic processes in high energy physics.
-On the other hand, we still try to understand many of hadronic processes which contain relatively large non-perturbative contribution that we do not know how to calculate although some results have been derived from the lattice gauge theory.
+There have been numerous successful applications of QCD to hadronic processes since the discovery of asymptotic freedom.
+In particular, the perturbative method in QCD has been very fruitful in explaining hadronic processes in high energy physics.
+On the other hand, we are still attempting to understand many of hadronic processes that contain relatively large non-perturbative contributions, which we do not know how to calculate, although some results have been derived from the lattice gauge theory.

-In a deep inelastic scattering, a very energetic probe particle transfer the large momentum ($q$) to the target particle.
-This momentum transfer is much bigger than the fundamental constant, so called the QCD scale parameter ($-q^2=Q^2 \gg \ol^2$), so that we are able to apply the calculable perturbation of QCD to the process.
-From the nature of $\ol$, presumably the energy scale of starting color confinement, however, it is necessary to consider the structure function at moderately low value of $Q^2$ where we always have incalculable non-perturbative terms which makes it difficult to continue to work.
-The best thing we can do at present is to separate the perturbative part and the non-perturbative part.
-Although the job is not so trivial, we assume that the present calculations give good approximate value of perturbative part of structure function.
+In deep inelastic scattering, a very energetic probe particle transfers the large momentum ($q$) to the target particle.
+This momentum transfer is much larger than the fundamental constant, so-called QCD scale parameter ($-q^2=Q^2 \gg \lms^2$), so that we are able to apply the perturbative QCD to the process.
+However, because $\lms$ represents the energy scale where color confinement begins, it is necessary to consider the structure function at moderately low value of $Q^2$ where we always have incalculable non-perturbative terms which make it difficult to further analysis.
+The best thing we can do at present is to separate the perturbative and non-perturbative parts.
+Although the job is not so trivial, we assume that the present calculations give good approximation of the perturbative component of structure function.